Apillon/embedded-wallet/packages/ui/README.md

 /**
  * Do not automatically broadcast with SDK after confirming a transaction.
  *
- * Useful when using ethers/viem where txs are automatically processed with contract interfaces e.g.
+ * Useful when signing transaction directly using SDK.
  */
-disableAutoBroadcastAfterSign?: boolean;
+broadcastAfterSign?: boolean;

 /**
  * Remove styles from "open wallet" button